WSDOT-GIS/LayerMetadataSoe/README.md

 1. Copy `unittest.js.sample` to `unittest.js`.  (`unittest.js` is in the `.gitignore` file, so it will not be pushed to the repository.)
 2. Modify the url variable in `unittest.js` so that it points to a map service that has the _Layer Metadata_ capability enabled.

-## Troubleshooting ##

-### I have registered the SOE, but it is not showing up in the list of capabilities in ArcGIS Server Manager.
-It does show up in ArcCatalog, though. ###

-Restart IIS on the ArcGIS Server.

 ## F. A. Q. ##